Ways to Give

 - Podium: 5-year pledge.
 Contact Jennie Hale to learn more.

 - Principal Chair $80,000

-The 2019-2020 season marks the 20th season of Arie Lipsky’s tenure as Music Director.
-Under his leadership, the A2SO has become one of America’s leading regional orchestras, subscriptions have tripled and continued to increase, the quality of the orchestra has been profoundly elevated, and more young people in schools are served than before.
+Over the past two decades, the A2SO has become one of America’s leading regional orchestras, subscriptions have tripled, the quality of the orchestra has been profoundly elevated, and more young people in schools have been served than before.

-The Ann Arbor Symphony Orchestra has advanced to the highest level in its 91-year history.
-Now is the time to invest in the A2SO mission of delivering the highest-quality performances of the greatest music ever written to an ever-growing audience.
+The Ann Arbor Symphony Orchestra has advanced to its highest level in its 91-year history.
+Now is the time to invest in the A2SO’s mission of delivering the highest-quality performances of the greatest music ever written to an ever-growing audience.

+Donors to the Podium Endowment Fund will permanently and significantly provide a larger and predictable source of funding for continued musical leadership and ensure our financial stability to plan for future growth.
 Your donation will generate long-term benefits, making this a financially-sound investment that will sustain our community’s greatest musical asset.
-Donors to this fund will permanently and significantly provide a larger and predictable source of funding for continued musical leadership and ensure our financial stability to plan for future growth.
 This the legacy of the Podium Promise campaign: your promise to future generations that the A2SO will continue to reach new heights in artistic excellence for years to come.

 MUSIC & Artist Sponsorship